CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

 ## Early thoughts on a solution

-Our idea of how we could handle O3 ingestion was to add a three-stage approach:
+Our idea of how we could handle out-of-order ingestion was to add a three-stage
+approach:

 1. Keep the append model until records arrive out-of-order
 1. Sort uncommitted records in a staging area in-memory
-1. Reconcile and merge the sorted O3 data and persisted data at commit time
+1. Reconcile and merge the sorted data and persisted data at commit time

 The first two steps are straightforward and easy to implement, and handling append-only data is unchanged.
-The heavy O3 commit kicks in only when there is data in the staging area.
+The heavy commit kicks in only when there is data in the staging area.
 The bonus of this design is that the output is vectors, meaning our vector-based readers are still compatible.

 This pre-commit sort-and-merge adds an extra processing phase to ingestion with an accompanying performance penalty.
-We nevertheless decided to explore this approach and see how far we could reduce the penalty by optimizing the O3 commit.
+We nevertheless decided to explore this approach and see how far we could reduce the penalty by optimizing the heavy commit.

-## What happens on O3 commit?
+## How we sort, merge, and commit out-of-order time series data

 Processing a staging area in bulk gives us a unique opportunity to analyze the data holistically.
 Such analysis aims to avoid physical _merges_ altogether